renovatebot/renovate/docs/usage/docker.md

 ## How It Works

 1. Renovate searches in each repository for any files matching each manager's configured `fileMatch` pattern(s)
-1. Matching files are parsed, Renovate checks if the file(s) has any Docker image references (e.g. `FROM` lines in a `Dockerfile`)
+2. Matching files are parsed, Renovate checks if the file(s) has any Docker image references (e.g. `FROM` lines in a `Dockerfile`)
-1. If the image tag in use "looks" like a version (e.g. `myimage:1`, `myimage:1.1`, `myimage:1.1.0`, `myimage:1-onbuild`) then Renovate checks the Docker registry for upgrades (e.g. from `myimage:1.1.0` to `myimage:1.2.0`)
+3. If the image tag in use "looks" like a version (e.g. `myimage:1`, `myimage:1.1`, `myimage:1.1.0`, `myimage:1-onbuild`) then Renovate checks the Docker registry for upgrades (e.g. from `myimage:1.1.0` to `myimage:1.2.0`)

 ## Preservation of Version Precision

 By default, Renovate preserves the precision level specified in the Docker images.
 For example, if the existing image is pinned at `myimage:1.1` then Renovate only proposes upgrades to `myimage:1.2` or `myimage:1.3`.
-This means that you will not get upgrades to a more specific versions like `myimage:1.2.0` or `myimage:1.3.0`.
+This means that you'll not get upgrades to a more specific versions like `myimage:1.2.0` or `myimage:1.3.0`.
 Renovate does not yet support "pinning" an imprecise version to a precise version, e.g. from `myimage:1.2` to `myimage:1.2.0`, but it's a feature we'd like to work on one day.

 ## Version compatibility

 Although suffixes in SemVer indicate pre-releases (e.g. `v1.2.0-alpha.2`), in Docker they typically indicate compatibility, e.g. `1.2.0-alpine`.
-By default Renovate assumes suffixes indicate compatibility, for this reason Renovate will not _change_ any suffixes.
+By default, Renovate assumes suffixes indicate compatibility, for this reason Renovate will not _change_ any suffixes.
 Renovate will update `1.2.0-alpine` to `1.2.1-alpine` but never updates to `1.2.1` or `1.2.1-stretch` as that would change the suffix.

 If this behavior does not suit a particular package you have, Renovate allows you to customize the `versioning` scheme it uses.